Detailed instructions with pictures on how to grow dozens of different types of crystals

 All these poor quality samples tell me is that the crystal archetecture is elongated.
 These samples are 3/16 inches long.
 The problem with growing potassium chromate crystals is that they seem to prefer to form fine branching structures consisting of hundreds of tiny crystals.

 After three more weeks of working with this chemical I gave up.
 The seeds pictured above didn't grow at all.
 Instead, the crystals growing up the sides of the jar continued to flourish.
 I'm giving up on this one.

 Potassium dichromate is a bright orange chemical the consistency of medium coarse salt.
 It cost 10 dollars for 8 ounces in May, 2004.

-chemical's solubility is much lower than the chromate form discussed
+This chemical's solubility is much lower than the chromate form discussed above, only

 1 and 1/2 teaspoons dissolve in 1/2 cup of water.
 Heating the water to 110 degrees F. only increases the solubility to about 2 teaspoons.
 As with potassium chromate, the low increase in solubility with temperature implies this crystal might be forgiving of small daily temperature changes.
 Since the overall solubility is low, a lot of liquid must evaporate for a small amount of chemical to be deposited.
 This means that if the evaporation technique is used the crystals will grow slowly.

 The solution is very transparent, which makes observing the growing crystal easy.